 The availability of OpenVPN in the iOS client (available since February 2020) is a very rare feature, and we must give hide.me a lot of credit for adding this robust encryption protocol to its iOS mobile client.

 - Cross-platform support: hide.me is now compatible with Android TV, Amazon Fire TV Stick, and Amazon Fire Tablet.

 - Automatic WiFi protection: This detects if your device automatically connects to an unsecured WiFi network and offers to connect the VPN to protect you.
 It is great for protecting you from hackers when using public WiFi hotspots.

 - SoftEther: hide.me supports the SoftEther VPN protocol, which allows users to disguise VPN encrypted traffic as regular HTTPS over TCP port 443.
 This makes it difficult for firewalls to block and allows people to evade VPN blocking in countries like China and Iran.
 SoftEther is supported on Windows only.

 - Static IPs: The ability to select a static IP is a nice feature that poker players (and some other specialist groups may want to take advantage of).
 However, these static IPs are shared, not dedicated IPs.
 This is good for privacy, but not as useful for evading website VPN blocks (which is why even this feature does not work with Netflix US).
 It is useful for bypassing NAT firewalls, and Universal Plug and Play (UPnP) is fully supported.

 The free plan

 If you are interested in the free plan, it is an excellent service that is extremely useful.
-Users are permitted to download 2GB of data per month, which is much better than the vast majority of free VPNs on the market.
+Users are permitted to download 10GB of data per month, which is much, much better than the vast majority of free VPNs on the market.